Now that you have written the file to configure your algorithm, it is time to run it

 If your algorithm does not run, there could be an issue with the “Shebang” line in your steering macro.
 You can just override this and directly run with python using

-python ../build/x86_64-centos7-gcc8-opt/bin/ATestRun_eljob.py --submission-dir=submitDir
+python ../build/x86_64-centos7-gcc8-opt/bin/ATestRun_eljob.py --submission-dir=submitDir.

 While you are in principle free where you put your

-directory is a reasonable choice if you have enough space there, but if it ends up containing large files you may need to put it onto a separate data disk.
+submitDir, avoid putting them into thesourcedirectory, as that is usually version controlled and you risk your data files being added to the repository (which is bad).
+Also avoid putting them into thebuilddirectory, as you often want to keep the contents ofsubmitDiraround, while thebuilddirectory should only contain files you don’t mind losing.
+Putting it inside therundirectory is a reasonable choice if you have enough space there, but if it ends up containing large files you may need to put it onto a separate data disk.
 If you run in batch you may also need to put it inside a directory that is accessible from the worker nodes.

-directory and execute your jobOptions with Athena using
+Go to your run directory and execute your jobOptions with Athena using

 the following command: